xupenggoing/RNA_seq_2020CR/README.md

-# Cancer_Res_2020
+# RNA_seq_pipeline_2020_Cancer_Res
-This is the learning notes of *Cancer Research* paper published by our lab in 2020 (doi: 10.1158/0008-5472).
+What I wrote below is the pipeline for a *Cancer Research* paper published by our lab in 2020 (doi: 10.1158/0008-5472).
+I downloaded the raw data and re-analyzed it.
+Since the pipeline and software I used are different from the original paper, the results may vary to some extend.

 Since I'm a beginner of bioinformatics; so, I'd like to put it as detailed as possible.
 All the analyses below were performed on Yale HPC web server; thus, some command lines may be only suitable for the Yale web server users.
 However, it's easy to make minor changes and get your own versions.

 ## 1. Data preparation
 According to the description of paper: RNA-sequencing (RNA-seq) data were deposited in the National Center for Biotechnology Information (NCBI) Gene Expression Omnibus database under accession number GSE121105.
 Searching **GSE121105**, we find there are 21 datasets.
 From the description here and the original paper, we need to figure out the experimental design.

 ### 1.1 Download Datasets
 In GEO page, we can acquire **SRP164949**, also we can click the **SRA Run Selector**, from which we can get more detailed information about the experiment design.
-Here are several important information: 1) the cells come from human; 2) this is the single-ended sequencing; 3) sequencing platform is Illumina HiSeq 2000; 4) the AvgSpotLen is 100.
+Here are several important information: 1) the cells come from human, so the data needs to be mapped to human genome; 2) this is the single-ended sequencing; 3) sequencing platform is Illumina HiSeq 2000; 4) the AvgSpotLen is 100.

-To download these original data, I prefer to use SRA Explorer.
-When I search SRP164949, I can get 21 results.
+To download these original data, I prefer to use **SRA Explorer**.
+When I search **SRP164949**, I can find 21 results.
 Click the box on the left side of Title, `add 21 to collection`.
 Click upright `21 saved datasets` and click `Raw FastQ Download URLs`.

 ```
 mkdir 2020_cancer_res